newrelic/newrelic-agent-control/super-agent/src/agent_type/README.md

 ## Variables

-The variables section allows developers to define variables that end users canm set.
+The variables section allows developers to define variables that end users can set.
 These variables can adjust the agent's or system's configuration.

 ```yaml
 variables: